Using your equity

 You can access your equity via:

-- Additional loan.
-You can obtain extra funds by taking out a brand new loan and retaining your existing loan.
+Additional loan.
+You can obtain extra funds by taking out an additional loan and retaining your existing loan.
 This can be of benefit if your existing loan is in a fixed rate period, or there’s a reason why you’re not eligible for a credit increase.